shyamal-anadkat/weaviate-io/developers/weaviate/current/index.md

 ## Try it Now
 You can try out Weaviate with the below demo.

-For the purposes of this demo, we've loaded an instance of Weaviate with Articles from multiple news outlets like: New York Times, Vogue, Wired, The Guardian and more.
+In this demo, we have a cloud instance with Weaviate, which is populated with Articles from multiple news outlets like: *New York Times*, *Vogue*, *Wired*, *The Guardian* and more.

-Type your search query — like *"clothes people wear"* — and press **Search**.
+This allows you to use semantic search to find articles on topics of interest, like *"clothes people wear"*.

 <!-- TODO: refactor to place this demo in it's own file and then include it in the relevant places -->
 <script src="/js/intro-demo-bundle.js"></script>